YouTube Wants You To Be Successful!

 You can search YouTube for more/similar information.
 Gillian introduced me to Chalene Johnson, who shows how to create Instagram videos: Courses.ChaleneJohnson.com/video-series-1

 PS: I am not recommending pushing money in anyone's direction without due diligence on your part.
 You might want to read this article from Entrepreneur titled 5 Harsh Truths About the Internet Marketing World.
 Trish, Tanya, Gillian, and now Chalene use the same formula: pretty blondes with an animated presentation.
-That does not diminish the quality of their information, but it does reinforces the first bullet of the 5 Harsh Truths article.
+That does not diminish the quality of their information, but it does reinforce the first bullet of the 5 Harsh Truths article.

 Professional: A Better Computer Inc ~ YouTube.com/channel/UCmQwu7GmAwP99NQCm8j7aTg